-Thailand’s fusion of religious beliefs: Buddhism, Animism and Brahmanism
+Thailand’s fusion of religious beliefs: Buddhism, Animism and Brahmanism | Thaiger

 Satsana Phi, is the Thai word for the belief system that worships spirits.
 Animism is included in Satsana as it involves using shamans and the worship of ancestors.
 Satsana followers believe that buildings, territories, things, and natural places all have tutelary gods or supernatural deities residing in them.

 Animism believes that there are guardian spirits of people, which often include ancestors or angelic-beings who arrive at various points in life, better known as thewada.
 Malevolent spirits, phi phetu, include those khwan of people who were bad in past lives or died of tragic deaths.
 Khwan, is the finite amount of spirit that exists within an individual, with Thais believing that the khwan has the ability to wander or escape from the body.

 It is believed that a spirit that is suffering from demerit could be a dangerous ghost, while those who have merit are thought to be good ghosts.
 Preta, the ghost, for example, is said to be stuck in the stage of liminality, or the right of passage, and wanders the human realm hoping to gain the merit needed to pass through.
 Thailand’s most famous ghost, Mae Naak Phra Khanong is feared by many, although it is believed that she corrected her past lives and gained merit.

 Since Thais practice the worship of their ancestors as part of Animism, one popular ancestor, who was part of the Thai monarchy, is the late King Chulalongkorn.
 And, generally speaking, Thai people practise venerating dead Theravada Buddhist monks who are thought to possess supernatural powers.